The Desert Star School Community Hall provides a space for our students to eat, play and learn!

 • Much needed increased infrastructure capacity for the entire campus: new septic system, additional water storage, increased electrical power

 We have made real progress with our community fundraising in 2015-2017:

 Donations and in-kind donors have funded important features for the building including a sprung wood stage floor, main stage curtain, a basketball hoop, walk-in kitchen cooler, installation of high quality donated commercial kitchen equipment, and the foundation for a future woodworking studio.

 We are deeply grateful to those who have helped make our Community Hall a reality.
 See a list of our generous donors to date here.

 The new building will create space for students to Eat, Play and Learn.

 The school will partner with Yavapai Food Council’s Bountiful Kitchen for operation of the new Community Hall Kitchen including introduction of the USDA Farm to School program.
-Students will have the opportunity to learn to grow, cook, serve healthy meals - from farm to table.
+Students will have the opportunity to learn to grow, cook, serve healthy meals.

-More than two thirds of Desert Star students are eligible for free or reduced cost meals under the National School Lunch Program.
-These children and all students will be served by the program
+Desert Star students who are eligible for free or reduced cost meals under the National School Lunch Program, and all students will be served by the program.

 The indoor open area of the Community Hall will offer all students a place where they can enjoy activities from basketball to yoga, to dance and Waldorf style games and activities out of the Arizona sun and winter cold.